opendata-swiss/ogd-handbook-site/README.md

 ### Translations ###

-Using [PyBabel](http://pythonhosted.org/Flask-Babel/#translating-applications) we can keep the theme translations up to date.
+Using [Babel](http://babel.pocoo.org/) for [Flask](http://pythonhosted.org/Flask-Babel/#translating-applications), we can keep the theme translations up to date:

-NOTE: this tool is installed separately to other requirements of the project (e.g. using `pip install babel`).

 ```
 cd theme/translations